How to estimate a paint job

 Now, you can move on to the next step: Finding painting jobs and sending quotes.

-Once you know how to estimate painting jobs, you can more confidently quote a fair price for your labour, no matter how complex the request.
+Once you know how to estimate painting jobs, you can more confidently quote a fair price for your labor, no matter how complex the request.
 Sign up on Airtasker now to find painting jobs near you.
 Many fulfilling and well-paying painting jobs are out there for you.
 Quote a good price (for you and your client) and win work in no time!

 Create your profile and start browsing jobs in minutesStart earning now